-Table 4.
+Table 5.
 The minimum requirements to run on Windows.

-The processor and graphics card are not included in Table 4, as the CTS is not processor or graphically intensive.
+The processor and graphics card are not included in Table 5, as the CTS is not processor or graphically intensive.

-Table 5 represents an overview of the prerequisites needed to install and execute the CTS.
+Table 6 represents an overview of the prerequisites needed to install and execute the CTS.
 Please carefully follow the instructions in "Detailed Instructions for Installing Prerequisites" for installing each.

-Table 5.
+Table 6.
 The prerequisites needed to install CTS on a Windows system.
-Tuble 5.
-The prerequisites necucu to motuli C10 on a windows system.